Compressible turbulent convection in highly stratified adiabatic background: Growing asymmetry with increased stratification

 An asymmetry similar to that of $\langle T_{sa}(z)\rangle_{A,t} $ is observed for the turbulent Mach number too with significant localized compressibility seen near the top boundary.
 The turbulent Mach number is defined as

-The turbulent Mach number at the top increases monotonically with $D$ whereas the behaviour at the bottom boundary is non-monotonic with $D$.
-At the bottom, $M_{t}$ increases up to $D= 0.5$ and then decreases with $D$ as a result increasing the asymmetry between the boundaries further as seen in figure \ref{fig:Fig2}(b).
+The turbulent Mach number at the top increases monotonically with $D$, whereas the behaviour at the bottom boundary is non-monotonic with $D$.
+At the bottom, $M_{t}$ increases up to $D= 0.5$ and then decreases with $D$ as a result of the increased asymmetry between the boundary layers, see figure \ref{fig:Fig2}(b).

 In the inset of figure \ref{fig:Fig2}(b), we compare the resulting maximum turbulent Mach number in the flow with the estimate from \eqref{eq:mach}.
 The black squares are the maximum local turbulent Mach number for each $D$ encompassing all time steps and spatial locations.
 The red and blue lines correspond to $M_{f}$-estimates using the bottom and top temperatures, $T^B$ and $T^T$, respectively.
 One finds that the resulting maxima of $M_t$ are in between these estimates.
-This is due to no-slip boundary conditions at the wall; thus the velocity peaks only at the outer layer of the boundary layer and in the bulk.
+This is due to no-slip boundary conditions at the wall; thus the velocity fluctuations peak only at the outer region of the boundary layer and in the bulk.
 Since the (mean) bulk temperature is closer to that at the bottom plate, the values of $M_t$ are closer to $M_{f} \left(T^{B} \right)$.
 A really close agreement for the simulations is seen, when the Mach number is estimated using the bulk temperature, green line in the inset figure.
 This suggests that a simple estimate such as in \eqref{eq:mach} can give us a good idea about the level of compressibility in the flow.

-We would like to point out that in compressible turbulence $M_{t}$ is not sufficient to characterize the system; an additional parameter $\delta$, the ratio of dilatational to solenoidal root mean square velocities, needs to be included as discussed in \cite{DJ2020,JDS2019,JDScst2020,JDSJFM2021}.
+We would like to point out that in compressible turbulence $M_{t}$ is not sufficient to characterize the system; an additional parameter $\delta$, the ratio of dilatational to solenoidal root mean square velocities, needs to be included as discussed in \cite{DJ2020,JDS2019,JDScst2020,JDSJFM2021}. \colb{This is not surprising as in compressible convection two extremely different conditions, $\epsilon/D \ll 1$ and $\epsilon/D \gg 1$, can lead to the same $M_t$ despite different dynamics. \cite{JPSc2023} showed that an increasing $\epsilon$ leads to enhanced heat transfer, whereas it is decreased for increasing $D$ at low $\epsilon$.
+Even though $M_t$ would be comparable for both cases, $\delta$ will differ in these limits.
+A similar conclusion, that the Mach number along with a measure of dilatation in the flow field is required for the statistical analysis, was reported for compressible turbulent channel flows \citep{BDBaJFM2023,BDBaiaa2023}.}